The Board of Audit and Inspection will launch an extraordinary inspection into the nation’s two financial regulators next Monday.

-He predicted the audit will be focused on the overall supervisory systems of the FSC and the FSS, an executive arm of the FSC.
+He predicted the audit will be focused on the overall supervisory systems and duties of the FSC and the FSS, an executive arm of the FSC.

 After conducting a preliminary audit between Jan.
 9-20, the BAI will carry out an intensive audit between Jan.
 30 and Feb.
 24.

 Market observers are paying attention to the fact that the audit is an “extraordinary” one and the “timing” comes amid a significant phase under which Lone Star has been suspected of having been ineligible to own KEB.

 Further, several lawmakers recently called for the BAI to audit the regulators for their allegedly negligent investigation on Lone Star.

 A group of lawmakers and civic groups continued to argue that the regulators failed to uncover the allegations that Lone Star has been a non-financial investor, which is banned form controlling a local bank, over the past few years.